mgwebgroup/tradehelperonline/README.md

 sed -i -e 's/^\([A-Z]\+\)\.\+\([A-Z]*\),/\1-\2,/' y_universe.csv
 ```

 Note what new symbols have been added and removed and how many lines you have after you done.
-At this point directory data/source/ still contains old *y_universe.csv*.
+At this point directory data/source/ still contains old *y_universe.csv* and directory data/ (the one you are in) has the new *y_universe* file.
 ```bash
 diff -y --suppress-common-lines y_universe.csv source | tee symbol_diff.txt
 wc y_universe.csv